marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 Before installing Identity, we will prepare the project to use this new database engine.

-Soon, we will install the NuGet package for the SQLite database management engine.

 Right-click the MVC project name, choose the Add NuGet Package submenu, and the package installation page opens, enter the package name: Microsoft.EntityFrameworkCore.SQLite